A London Borough’s Vision of Urban Restoration

 Thames View Forest

-Located in a heavily polluted area of London, yet near to the historic river Thames, this school forest will provide access to nature for children who have little green space in their daily lives.
-The forest will support the science curriculum for these young students, give hands-on exposure to the importance of biodiversity and give them an active role in boosting the ecological richness of the area.
+Located in a heavily polluted area of London, yet near to the historic river Thames, this school forest provides access to Nature for children who have little green space in their daily lives.
+The forest supports the science curriculum for these young students, gives hands-on exposure to the importance of biodiversity and gives them an active role in boosting the ecological richness of the area.

 Castle Green Forest

-The forest will act directly on its local environment.
+The forest acts directly on its local environment.
 This area is heavily polluted and an urban biodiversity desert.
 The denseness of the Miyawaki method allows maximum potential Co2 drawdown and pollution mitigation.
-The trees chosen will also be the ones that have evolved to live and even thrive in the urban environment.
+The trees chosen are also species that have evolved to live and even thrive in the urban environment.

 Castle Green Forest II

-The forest will act directly on its local environment.
+The forest acts directly on its local environment.
 This area is heavily polluted and an urban biodiversity desert.
 The denseness of the Miyawaki method allows maximum potential CO2 drawdown and pollution mitigation.
-The trees chosen will also be the ones that have evolved to live and even thrive in the urban environment.
+The trees chosen are also species that have evolved to live and even thrive in the urban environment.

 East London I - Natura Nostra Forest

-Natura Nostra Forest will create a tranquil and restorative spot for neighbours and offer the chance to see the return of biodiversity in action.
-This pocket of forest makes accessible the physical and mental wellbeing benefits of close-contact with nature.
-It is hoped the space will cultivate community bonds and become a recognised source of joy for all.
+Natura Nostra Forest has created a tranquil and restorative spot for neighbors, offering them the chance to see the return of biodiversity in action.
+This pocket forest makes the physical and mental well-being benefits of close contact with Nature accessible to the community.
+The space has cultivated community bonds and has become a recognized source of joy for all.

 “The Leaders of the Borough of Barking & Dagenham and SUGi have come together to create the largest Miyawaki Forest in the UK as a symbol of resilience, hope, and healing for the local community and the UK as a whole.
 It’s a very special moment for all of us.”